openobserve/website4/content/blog/posts/setup-fluent-bit-on-ubuntu-for-efficient-log-forwarding.md

     Skip_Long_Lines   On
 ```

-OUTPUT: Let's copy the output section from OpenObserve UI
+OUTPUT: Let's copy the output section from OpenObserve UI.
+It should look something like this:

 ```shell
 [OUTPUT]